The Project Qualifications

 Who are they for?

-Over 400 project qualifications have been awarded to our students since we first introduced them.
+Over 600 project qualifications have been awarded to our students since we first introduced them at our school.

-• Our EPQ, the most advanced version, is for (a) sixth formers and (b) students who have successfully done the HPQ
+• Our EPQ is for (a) sixth formers and (b) students who have done the HPQ.

-• Our HPQ, the higher version, is aimed mainly at students who have successfully done the FPQ
+• Our HPQ is aimed at students who have done the FPQ.

 How do I decide on a topic?